laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 In SD Desktop, you can choose between **four different pre-built options **:

 *  **Light computation**: this option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect).
 You can compare this Desktop to a very simple laptop, which probably freezes when you open too many software or more than three colleagues connect to it simultaneously.
 For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.

 Techincal specifications: Core:3; memory 4 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.medium; Billing Units: 1.3 units/h

 * **Small computation**: this option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
 You can compare this Desktop to your laptop.

 Techincal specifications: Core:6; memory 15 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h

 * **Medium computation**: this option is ideal for running complex statistical or genome analysis (for example: use the command line to run specific scripts).
 You can compare this Desktop to a powerful laptop provided by your IT unit.

 Techincal specifications: Core:8; memory 30 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h

 * **Heavy computation**: this option is ideal for running non-interactive programmatic analysis (for example machine learning).

 Techincal specifications: Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h

-We are not yet providing GPUs or virtual computers with Windows or Ubuntu operating systems.
-However, you can find our webpage to find out more on the future development of the services.
+Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.

 If you are unsure what is the best option for your needs/research, contact us at servicedesk@csc.fi (email subject: SD Desktop).

-Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.
-Unfortunately, we are not yet providing GPUs or Windows, Ubuntu operating systems.
-However, you can find more information on the future development of the services on our webpage.

 If the launch is successful, when you return to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in: